AckerlyXu/heima/articles/best-practices-monitoring.md

 You should also categorize logs.
 Don't write all trace data to a single log, but use separate logs to record the trace output from different operational aspects of the system.
 You can then quickly filter log messages by reading from the appropriate log rather than having to process a single lengthy file.
 Never write information that has different security requirements (such as audit information and debugging data) to the same log.

+> [!NOTE]
-> [AZURE.NOTE] A log might be implemented as a file on the file system, or it might be held in some other format, such as a blob in blob storage.
+> A log might be implemented as a file on the file system, or it might be held in some other format, such as a blob in blob storage.
 Log information might also be held in more structured storage, such as rows in a table.

 Metrics will generally be a measure or count of some aspect or resource in the system at a specific time, with one or more associated tags or dimensions (sometimes called a *sample*).
 A single instance of a metric is usually not useful in isolation.
 Instead, metrics have to be captured over time.
 The key issue to consider is which metrics you should record and how frequently.
 Generating data for metrics too often can impose a significant additional load on the system, whereas capturing metrics infrequently might cause you to miss the circumstances that lead to a significant event.
 The considerations will vary from metric to metric.
 For example, CPU utilization on a server might vary significantly from second to second, but high utilization becomes an issue only if it's long-lived over a number of minutes.